-Labour ’99 percent certain’ to beat Blair’s 1997 election landslide: Poll
+Major polls predict Starmer’s Labour on course for stunning UK election win

-After 14 years of Conservative rule, Keir Starmer’s Labour appears set to inherit a divided country with a faltering economy.
+After 14 years of Conservative rule, Keir Starmer’s party appears set to inherit a divided country with a faltering economy.

-Barring a major upset in the coming hours, the Keir Starmer-led Labour Party is on course to win Thursday’s general election with a record landslide, a poll suggests.
+Barring a major upset in the coming hours, the Keir Starmer-led Labour Party is on course to win Thursday’s general election in the United Kingdom by a record landslide, two major polls suggest.

-Late on Tuesday, the poll by Survation predicted that the centre-left party is “99 percent certain to win more seats than in 1997” when Tony Blair ended 18 years of Conservative rule.
+On Wednesday, YouGov’s final poll forecast a “historic election victory” for the centre-left party with 39 percent of the votes and 431 of the 650 seats in the House of Commons.

 Keep readinglist of 4 items